-Never store items against the walls of the storage unit.
+Never store furniture items against the walls of the storage unit.

 Furniture needs airflow – the storage unit might be dry but your items may contain moisture.

-Always store mattresses upright.
-For the heavy bendy variety create a space between the wall and larger items of furniture to prop them up.
+Store mattresses upright – for the heavy bendy variety create a space between the wall and larger items of furniture to prop them up.

-Cover mattresses in a blanket and not in a polyethylene sheet / bag – this will enable your mattress to breathe.
+Cover mattresses and make sure they’re not compressed – use a blanket and not a polyethylene sheet / bag – this will enable your mattress to breathe.

-If you drop a blanket shake it out thoroughly before placing it on the surface of a piece of furniture as the tiniest grain of sand or grit can scratch
+If you drop a blanket on a mattress or a furniture item, shake it out to get rid of any dust or dirt before placing it on the surface of a furniture.
+The tiniest grain of sand or grit can scratch your items.

-Always store fragile objects in boxes and cupboards.
-Furniture can move when settling there is a chance items could get damaged by falling furnitureIf you are storing a sofa on end make sure the frame is supporting it and not the arm as this will damage the fabric around the arm.
+Always store fragile objects in boxes and cupboards Furniture can move when settling there is a chance items could get damaged by falling furniture.

 Make sure that sofas are not being compressed in any way by other items as this could also cause damage.
 Only store light items within or on top of the sofa.